Thakur-Sahab-4-5-2000/BitSpeed/README.md

-# React Flow Diagram Editor
+# BiteSpeed Frontend Task: Chatbot flow builder

 This project is a flow diagram editor built with React and `react-flow`, allowing users to create and manage nodes and edges in a visual interface.
 Users can drag and drop nodes, connect them with edges, and update node labels dynamically.